AryanKumarNadipally/D.A.I.S.E-Delivery-Autonomous-Intelligent-Sidewalk-Explorer/README.md

 ### Components and Their Connections

 #### 1. Raspberry Pi 4 Computer Model B
-- **Power Supply**: Connect the Raspberry Pi to a 5V power source using a USB-C power adapter.
+- **Power Supply**: Connect the Raspberry Pi to a 5V power source using the 5V rail from the buck converter.
 - **GPIO Pins**: Used to connect various sensors and modules.

 #### 2. Four DC Motors with Hall Effect Sensors